 Apple Pie Filling

-After you remove the pie crust from the smoker, put the pie filling on the crust, piling the filling up high in the center (it will cook down)
+- After you remove the pie crust from the smoker, put the pie filling on the crust, piling the filling up about an inch high in the center (it will cook down)